 A linear drive, including all required components (cables, inverter, etc.), in contrast, does cost more than a pneumatic drive (including valves, tubing, etc.).

-The significantly lower energy costs, however, mean that the electric drive pays for itself in less than half a year.
+Significantly lower energy costs, however, mean that the electric drive pays for itself in less than half a year.
 After that point the savings are significant!

 The energy costs in our example exceed the investment costs for the pneumatic cylinder after just three weeks.

-Analysis of the investment and energy costs in this application example shows that the savings from the use of an industrial linear motor, compared to the use of a pneumatic cylinder, are 2,300 EUR and 5,900 EUR at 12 and 24 months of service respectively.
+A 2010 analysis of the investment and energy costs in this application example shows that the savings from the use of an industrial linear motor, compared to the use of a pneumatic cylinder, are 2,300 EUR and 5,900 EUR at 12 and 24 months of service respectively.